idinf2004/WebCrawler/README.md

 **********
-the application consists of several unit tests and an integration test. most of the tests has been writtten for only positive cases.
+The application consists of several unit tests and an integration test.
+Most of the tests have been written for only positive cases.